Ryeimo/oer-library-links-template/README.md

 [Digital Commons Network](https://network.bepress.com) - The Digital Commons Network brings together free, full-text scholarly articles from hundreds of universities and colleges worldwide.

+[arXiv Pre-Print Archive](https://arxiv.org) - arXiv is a free distribution service and an open-access archive for 2,254,199 scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
+Materials on this site are not peer-reviewed by arXiv.

 # Openly-Licensed Images/Videos/3D Models/Audio